ArthurSonzogni/Diagon/README.md

 It is written in C++ and use WebAssembly, HTML and CSS to make a Web Application.
+We also expose a command line interface, for personal and 3rd party tools.

 # Web application

 [https://arthursonzogni.com/Diagon/](https://arthursonzogni.com/Diagon/)

 # Command line interface